tastyminerals/mir_benchmarks/README.md

 # D Benchmarks against Numpy
 Each benchmark was run 20 times with 0 sec. timeout, the timings were then collected and averaged.

+Keep in mind that Numpy scalar, dot product operations are **multithreaded** while D benchmarks use **single-threaded** openBLAS version.

 ### Compile and Run

 - D